 Canada Siloxane Evaluations

-For D5, the Canadian Environment Minister established a first-ever Board of Review in which independent scientists identified by the Minister reviewed the available science to determine whether D5 could pose a risk to the environment.
+For D5, the Canadian Environment Minister established a first-ever Board of Review in which independent scientists chosen by the Minister reviewed the available science to determine whether D5 could pose a risk to the environment.
 Following a scientific review process that included formal hearings and a rigorous examination of all the relevant scientific information related to D5’s behavior in the environment and any potential danger posed by the substance, the Board concluded in October 2011 that “siloxane D5 does not pose a danger to the environment or its biological diversity.”
 Furthermore, the Board concluded that, “based on the information presented, siloxane D5 will not pose a danger to the environment or its biological diversity in the future.”

 In February 2012, the Canadian Environment Minister accepted the Board of Review’s findings and removed D5 from a proposed list of toxic substances under the Canada Environmental Protection Act (CEPA).